1211ciel/node/words.md

 What he does is not consistent with what he says.

 curse 咒语
 curse curse curse curse curse
 curse curse curse curse curse
 curse curse curse curse curse
+curse curse curse curse curse
+There is a curse on this family.
+There is a curse on this family.
+There is a curse on this family.
+There is a curse on this family.
+There is a curse on this family.

+curse curse curse curse curse
+curse curse curse curse curse
+curse curse curse curse curse